-The ProTech 203 system is offered in both de-energize-to-trip versions and energize-to-trip versions.
-Two Form C relay contacts from each individual sensing unit are provided.
-Figure 3-2 shows the terminal block module diagram.
+The ProTech 203 system is offered in de-energize-to-trip versions and energizeto-trip versions.
+Two normally open and two normally closed relay contacts from each interposing relay are provided by the system for use in either version.
+Figure 3-2 shows the relay field wiring diagram that describes these options.